Monday, January 3, 2022 10:16PM EST

 Nothing, fundamentally.
 Notebooks though, tend to be thinner and lighter.

 Glass cleaner and a microfiber or window cloth.
 Avoid using napkins or paper towel; the fibers in them can scratch the screen.
-Make sure the monitor is turned off before you clean.
+Make sure the monitor is unplugged, preferably flat on its back, before you clean.
 Spray the cloth directly; do not spray the screen.
 Choose a direction to wipe and do so in strokes from edge to edge.
-Once finished, use a portion of the cloth that isn't wet and buff out any streaks left behind.
+Apply extra pressure on particularly dirty areas.
+Once finished, use a portion of the cloth that isn't wet and apply even pressure in circular motions to buff out streaks.

 These designations indicate that an Intel Corporation brand of processor is used in the system.
 Each one is graded for speed, performance, and application.
-Celeron and Pentium are the slowest and least expensive models, often found in budget systems.
-The Core i-series is Intel's more premium line of processor: i3 for general purpose computing and light multitasking, i5 for medium to high-performance and some gaming, i7 for high-performance and gaming, and i9 almost exclusively for gaming.
+Celeron and Pentium are the least powerful and expensive, often found in budget systems.
+The Core i-series is Intel's premium line of processor: i3 for general purpose computing and light multitasking, i5 for medium to high-performance and some gaming, i7 for high-performance and gaming, and i9 almost exclusively for gaming.

-Depends how you plan to use it.
+Depends on need.
 The more memory your computer has, the more things it can do simultaneously.
 Insufficient memory will make it difficult for the computer to keep up with tasks, causing programs and the system to lag or crash.
 Larger amounts are best paired with fast processors.

 Some common amounts include:

 Note that each computer has a limit to how much memory it accepts, if it allows upgrades at all.
-Make sure to check official documentation for your unit before purchasing additional memory.
+Make sure to check official documentation for your system before purchasing additional memory.

 No. All modern printers are compatible with any Windows, macOS, or Chrome OS system.